thex3family/thex3family-website/public/content/unlock-your-potential/principles/use-it-or-lose-it/index.md

 ---
 title: Use It Or Lose It
-description: Learn why we forget information over time and how to combat it by being intentional in how we make use of our knowledge.
+description: We forget information over time.
+Combat it by being intentional in how we make use of our knowledge.
 lang: en
 ---